Doppol - Trending books for kids

 What’s inside...

-In 'Why You Should Read Children's Books, Even Though You Are So Old and Wise', Katherine Rundell explores the art of storytelling and the extraordinary world of children's literature.
-She argues that children's books are a vital part of our literary culture, offering unique insights and perspectives that can enrich our understanding of the world.
+In 'Why You Should Read Children's Books, Even Though You Are So Old and Wise', Katherine Rundell delves into the art of storytelling and the remarkable universe of children's literature.
+She presents a compelling case for why children's books are an essential element of our literary culture, providing distinctive insights and viewpoints that enhance our comprehension of the world.
+Rundell explores how children's books ignite, and can re-ignite, the imagination; how children's fiction, with its unabashed emotion and playfulness, can awaken old hungers and create new perspectives on the world.
+This delightful and persuasive essay is designed for adult readers.

 Age